cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 ```

 4. Commit the `defineProps.groovy` file.
 3. Next we will create a `defineProps.txt` file in the `vars` directory.
-This will provide dynamically generated documentation on whatever Jenkins instance the Shared Library is installed for our custom stepx`:
+This will provide dynamically generated documentation on whatever Jenkins instance the Shared Library is installed for our custom step:

 ```html
 <h2>defineProps step</h2>